circular-time/dejavu/README.md

 store _n_ elements out of a set of _k_ possibilities.
 For example, it would take 88 MiB to maintain a cache of more than four million IPv6 addresses.

-Experiments suggest that `dejavu.Cache` is roughly two times more memory-efficient than a Go `map[[16]byte]struct{}` with the same number of keys, and somewhere in the region of ten times so compared to an LMDB instance holding the same number of records consisting of 128-bit keys and 0-bit values.

 The additional 2 log _n_ per element above the theoretical baseline of log _k_ is incurred to maintain a binary tree structure, as a trade-off against time complexity.